-In this section, Living Beyond Breast Cancer brings you the stories of African-American women affected by breast cancer as well as those of family members, friends and caregivers.
+In this section, Living Beyond Breast Cancer brings you the stories of African-Americans affected by breast cancer as well as those of family members, friends and caregivers.
 Learn how they faced the complex medical, psychosocial, emotional, legal and financial challenges of the disease.

 Making supportive connections helps a young woman gain physical and emotional strength after a diagnosis of triple-negative, metastatic breast cancer.